afentonjr/BayES-Lab/README.md

 ```

 To evaluate other datasets, change the first input to evaluate whichever dataset you would like to study.
-For example, if you want to evaluate the second dataset from the first electrolyte, the first input should be "PTMPTdatafirstelyte(:,5:8)", and if you want to evaluate the first dataset from the second electrolyte, the first input should be "PTMPTsecondelyte(:,1:4)".
+For example, if you want to evaluate the second dataset from the first analyte solution, the first input should be "PTMPTdatafirstelyte(:,5:8)", and if you want to evaluate the first dataset from the second analyte solution, the first input should be "PTMPTsecondelyte(:,1:4)".
 Note that each trial is represented by four columns in the data matrix.
 This general notation framework also holds for cyclic voltammograms, with one minor change (<i>vide infra</i>).

 In addition to changing the first input, the solution resistance must be updated accordingly.
 This can be performed by changing the 9th value of the "params_indata" cell from the vector "CSWV_sol_res".
-The resistances in "CSWV_sol_res" are grouped by electrolyte; for example, the second entry of this vector corresponds to the second trial of the first electrolyte.
-Further, the seventh entry corresponds to the first trial of the second electrolyte, and the 16th entry corresponds to the fourth trial of the third electrolyte, etc. <i>Explicitly, for the two cases described in the paragraph above, the lines "params_indata{9}=CSWV_sol_res(2);" and "params_indata{9}=CSWV_sol_res(7);" must also be respectively submitted before running the protocol.
-The table in the "Cyclic Voltammetry" subsection immediately below is labeled using the same methodology, and as such may also serve as a useful reference for connecting an electrolyte and trial number with the appropriate entry in "CSWV_sol_res".</i>
+The resistances in "CSWV_sol_res" are grouped by each analyte solution; for example, the second entry of this vector corresponds to the second trial of the first analyte solution.
+Further, the seventh entry corresponds to the first trial of the second analyte solution, and the 16th entry corresponds to the fourth trial of the third analyte solution, etc. <i>Explicitly, for the two cases described in the paragraph above, the lines "params_indata{9}=CSWV_sol_res(2);" and "params_indata{9}=CSWV_sol_res(7);" must also be respectively submitted before running the protocol.
+The table in the "Cyclic Voltammetry" subsection immediately below is labeled using the same methodology, and as such may also serve as a useful reference for connecting an analyte solution and trial number with the appropriate entry in "CSWV_sol_res".</i>

 ##### Cyclic Voltammetry